aryanghbd/C-to-MIPS-Compiler/readme.md

 # C to MIPS Compiler

 A project from the 2nd Year Module: Instruction Architectures and Compilers in Electronic and Information Engineering at Imperial College London in the Spring Term.
-Contributors: Ani Hazarika & Aryan Ghobadi.
+Contributors: Ani Hazarika, Aryan Ghobadi

 The specification for this project is available [here](specification.md).

 Note:
+-Compiler follows the functional order of the Compiler system as described in the lectures delivered to us.
+With a full Lexer to Lex tokens (Designed with Flex), a Parser that initialises code syntax in an Abstract Syntax Tree (AST) format, generating an intermediate representation (3-address code), and translating into MIPS assembly.
 - The compiler was tested completely on functionality as to whether the genearated assembly produced the correct output when linked to the driver file and simulated on qemu-mips.
-So the compiler does not contain any optimisations.
-- The compiler was only tested on correctly written C code and so there is no expectation that this compiler would handle incorrect code gracefully.
-Type-checking is not implemented as well.
+-The compiler was graded based on wholely correct C-code being tested, so there is no type-checking/general error-handling in the case of incorrect code.

 ![Compiler Diagram](compiler.png)